hindutva/hindutva.github.io/rivals/rags/_index.md

 - Ideological anti-hindu bias - socialist, leftist, islamic, leukospheric etc..
   - Audience expectations.
 - Some of it is due to the mlecCha-s' lack of context combined with undue vehemence - also discussed [here](../academia/charges/).
+- Money
-- Money - sensationalism sells.
+  - sensationalism sells.
+  - Propaganda funding from military industry, energy companies etc..

 ### Psy-ops connection